Fix: PC Restarts When Playing Games (Not Overheating)

 - Click on the Settings button under Startup and Recovery.

-For many users, it was overclocking that resulted in frequent restarts when playing games on the PC.
-Overclocking is meant to boost the performance and take it to levels the device is not designed to run at, thus often causing it to malfunction.
+For many users, overclocking resulted in frequent restarts when playing games on the PC.
+Overclocking is meant to boost the performance; and take it to levels the device is not designed to run at, thus often causing it to malfunction.

-So, remove any kind of overclocking present on the PC, and uninstall apps that fall under the category of game boosters.
+So, remove any overclocking on the PC, and uninstall apps that fall under the category of game boosters.
 If the problem persists after making the changes or the method is not applicable in your case, head to the next one.

 If none of the methods listed here have worked, chances are that the underlying problem is not a general one but specific to your computer.
 In this case, the simplest solution is to perform a System Restore.

-Once done, the PC would no more restart when playing games in Windows 10 or 11.
+Once done, the PC would no more restart when playing games on Windows 10 or 11.